RuslanKuziak/poke-android-client/README.md

 **Unit tests**

-Data layer contains Unit Tests which cover Retrofit's API Service with requests.
+The data layer contains Unit Tests that cover Retrofit's API Service with requests.
-Navigate to core/data/src/test to view and run tests on your machine.
+Navigate to `core/data/src/test` to view and run tests on your machine.

 ### Technologies/libraries